 The Marker Hotel

-The new Marker Hotel, rising up from the urban cityscape of the emerging Dublin Docklands district, is at the forefront of Irish design with exceptional dining and service too.
+The Marker Hotel, rising up from the urban cityscape of the emerging Dublin Docklands district, is at the forefront of Irish design with exceptional dining and service too.
 Featuring a stunning ground floor cocktail bar and brasserie, 187 bedrooms, a rooftop garden, as well as a wellness spa boasting an infinity pool, the hotel is just a 10-minute drive from Grafton Street and its buzzing promenade of shops, and walking distance from the National Gallery of Ireland.